 Because the Bible says, “The sun rises …” they were sure the Earth was the centre of the universe.
 The sun went around the Earth.
 Since this is literally what the Bible taught (in their interpretation), the Earth must be flat!
 Their observation led to this as a logical conclusion.

 Some Christians were horrified by suggestions the Earth might be spherical and NOT the center of the solar system … those were unbiblical assertions (in their opinion).
 It threatened their view of biblical authority.
 It threatened the foundations of their Christian faith.
 (There still are churches that teach the earth is the centre of the universe and the solar system – while they may concede the earth is spherical, they would argue that the sun revolves around the earth / modern astronomy is all wrong – because the Bible, according to their interpretation, says so (Gerardus Bouw is the main proponent of this view)).

-For the Medieval Church , one’s opinion about the shape of the Earth became a test of authentic Christian faith.
+For some in the Medieval Church, one’s opinion about the shape of the Earth became a test of authentic Christian faith.
 If you couldn’t believe the Bible that the Earth was flat and the centre of the universe, how could you believe it about anything!?!?
 Faith in Christ was not the issue … the shape of the Earth and solar system was!
 Folks like Copernicus and Galileo were accused of being heretical for challenging this conviction; in fact it was a bit more complicated – and political – than just that.
 You can read more about Galileo’s conflict with the church here.